ErikLysne/acquirejs/README.md

 ### Defining DTO and Model classes

-A key concept in Acquire is to use two sets of classes for each endpoint: A <b>DTO</b> class and a <b>Model</b> class.
+A key concept in AcquireJS is to use two sets of classes for each endpoint: A <b>DTO</b> class and a <b>Model</b> class.
 The DTO (Data Transfer Object) is a class representing the data as delivered from or to the server.
 It should only contain JSON primitive values.

 If we have an imaginary endpoint (`http://api.example.com/users/1`) that returns a user JSON response that looks like this: